itismhn/ciphersafe/README.md

 </p>

 # CipherSafe
-CipherSafe is a Python script to check information about TLS cipher suites.
 CipherSafe is a Python script designed to assist with security testing by providing information about TLS cipher suites.
-It leverages the Ciphersuite.info API to retrieve detailed data about specific cipher suites commonly used in secure communication protocols like HTTPS.
+It leverages the [cipherinfo API](https://github.com/hcrudolph/ciphersuite.info.git) to retrieve detailed data about specific cipher suites commonly used in secure communication protocols like HTTPS.

+### Coming Soon:
+In the next update, I'll add a scanning feature.
+This feature will let you check all cipher suites of a host directly from the tool.
+It will make it easier to evaluate the security of your TLS configurations.

 ## Features